 Change of Address

-It is the candidate's responsibility to report any changes of address to ABTC.
+It is the candidate's responsibility to report any changes of address to ABTCPSI and/or ABTC.
+The address provided on your application will be used for mailing your certificate, unless you indicate a change of address.

 Examination Fees